 3.1.1.
 Rationale

-Because of its physical location in the ribosome (Berk) and shown role in translation initiation (Van Duin), we hypothesize that bS21 is involved in promoting translation of specific transcripts through interaction with the leader sequences of mRNA.
+Because of its physical location in the ribosome (Berk) and demonstrated role in translation initiation (Van Duin), we hypothesize that bS21 is involved in promoting translation of specific transcripts at the stage of translation initiation by interacting with mRNA leader sequences.
 Distinct amino acid residues in the three homologs may preferentially bind to specific sequences or structural motifs in the 5’ untranslated region (UTR) of mRNA, leading to stalling of the ribosome and increased translation of distinct species of mRNA.

 3.1.2.
 Reporter assays of 5’UTR

-We will test the above hypothesis using a LacZ reporter strain.
-First, we will generate a vector that fuses a neutral promoter PBfr to the 5’UTR of pdpA then lacZ, which encodes β-galactosidase.
-Bfr has been shown through immunoblotting and qRT-PCR to not be affected by loss of rpsU2. pdpA was selected because it has a defined 5’UTR, although theoretically the 5’UTR of pdpB should also exhibit specific interactions with bS21-2, as the two genes are translated independently.
+We will test the above hypothesis using a lacZ reporter assay.
+Specifically, we will generate a vector that fuses a strong promoter, Pbfr, to the 5’UTR of pdpA, followed by lacZ, which encodes β-galactosidase (Pbfr-UTRpdpA-lacZ).
+We have demonstrated () that the protein encoded by bfr, bacterioferritin, is not affected by loss of rpsU2.
+We chose the pdpA 5´ UTR because we know … and it has a defined 5´ UTR (Ref Ramsey 2015).
 The vector will be designed to integrate into a neutral location in the F. tularensis genome using a Tn7 transposon, as outlined in Lovullo et al. (2009).
 (Lovullo).
-The vector will be integrated into both the wild-type strain and the previously generated ΔrpsU2 strain.
-A control vector will also be generated using the same promoter and lacZ gene, but it will contain the 5’ UTR of Bfr.
-Based on our hypothesis, we expect to see more β-galactosidase produced in wild-type cells with our reporter vector compared to ΔrpsU2, because ribosomes lacking bS21-2 will not efficiently interact with the 5’UTA of pdpA.
-The control vector should show constitutive production of β-galactosidase, regardless of the genetic background, as our previous results do not suggest that bS21-2 has a specific interaction with the promoter or 5’ UTR of Bfr.
+The vector will be integrated into both the wild-type strain and the ΔrpsU2 strain.
+A control vector will also be generated using the same promoter and lacZ gene, but it will contain the 5’ UTR of bfr (Pbfr-UTRbfr-lacZ).
+Based on our hypothesis, we expect to see more β-galactosidase produced in wild-type cells with our pdpA UTR reporter vector compared to ΔrpsU2, because ribosomes lacking bS21-2 will not efficiently interact with the 5’ UTR of pdpA.
+The control vector should show constitutive production of β-galactosidase, regardless of the genetic background, as our previous results indicate that the presence or absence of bS21-2 does not influence transcription or translation of bfr.

-β-galactosidase assays will be completed to determine relative translation of these constructs.
-F. tularensis containing these integrations will be grown to mid-log in Mueller-Hinton Broth, shaking aerobically at 37˚C. They will then be chilled on ice and optical densities read at A600.
-Cells will then be added to a buffer containing 0.06M Na2HPO4•7H2O, 0.04M NaH2PO4•H2O, 0.01M KCl, 0.001M MgSO4•7H2O, and 0.05M β-mercaptoethanol.
+We will perform β-galactosidase assays as essentially described in (ref).
+Specifically, F. tularensis containing reporter construct integrations will be grown to mid-log in Mueller-Hinton broth, shaking aerobically at 37˚C. They will then be chilled on ice and optical densities read at A600.
+Cells will then be added to the assay buffer, containing 0.06M Na2HPO4•7H2O, 0.04M NaH2PO4•H2O, 0.01M KCl, 0.001M MgSO4•7H2O, and 0.05M β-mercaptoethanol.
 SDS is added to a final concentration of 0.003% and chloroform to a final concentration of 6%.
 The mixtures are vortexed, acclimated to a 28˚C water bath, then ONPG is added to a final concentration of 0.67 mg/mL.
 After significant yellow color is produced, the reaction is stopped using 1M Na2CO3 and the reaction time is recorded.
 Each sample is then analyzed via spectrophotometer at A420 and A550.
 Miller units will be calculated using the following equation: Miller Units = 1000 × [(OD420 – 1.75 × OD550)/(t x v × OD600)], where t=time of reaction in minutes and v=volume of culture originally used.
-We expect to see more β-galactosidase produced in wild-type cells with our reporter vector compared to ΔrpsU2, because ribosomes lacking bS21-2 will not efficiently interact with the 5’UTA of pdpA.